 - Tablets: 50 mg, 100 mg, 200 mg, 400 mg

 A semisynthetic broad-spectrum penicillin, amoxicillin is a beta-lactam aminopenicillin.
 It differs structurally from ampicillin by having an additional hydroxyl group on the phenyl ring.

-Those organisms that are generally not susceptible to the aminopenicillins are Pseudomonas aeruginosa, serratia, enterobacter, acinetobacter, citrobacter and also rickettsia, mycobacteria, fungi, mycoplasma, and viruses.
+Those organisms not generally susceptible to the aminopenicillins are: Pseudomonas aeruginosa, serratia, enterobacter, acinetobacter, citrobacter and also rickettsia, mycobacteria, fungi, mycoplasma, and viruses.

 The drug is metabolized through the renal tubular structures and primarily excreted via the kidneys with small amounts being excreted in the feces and bile.

 Useful in systemic infections, urinary tract infections, as well as, skin and skin structure infections.

 Drug Interactions or Contraindications